TsekNet/PowerShell/Profile/README.md

 1. Set the PowerShell Window Title with useful information such as elevation and version.
 1. Install/Import modules listed above.
-1. Overwrite ll / ls commands with Get-ChildItemColor for better output
+1. Overwrite `ll` / `ls` / `history` commands for better results.
-1. Download/Set personal theme [TsekNet.psm1](Themes/TsekNet.psm1)
+1. Download/Set personal theme [TsekNet.psm1](Themes/TsekNet.psm1).
+1. Install Powerline fonts (https://github.com/PowerLine/fonts) using `posh-git`.
-1. Set default path
+1. Set default path.

 ## Troubleshooting

-If you run into any errors, $Error[0] will have the latest error message for troubleshooting.
+Errors will be displayed to console, $Error[0] will have the latest error message if necessary for troubleshooting.

 ## Contributing